 Call the Substance Abuse Experts at AFR

 Addiction is a serious and potentially life-threatening disorder, and it can be scary to witness a beloved family member or friend’s downward spiral into drug addiction or alcohol abuse.
 And while it may be impossible for you to cure a loved one’s substance abuse problem on your own, you can provide the support and guidance the addicted individual needs to achieve and maintain lasting sobriety.
-To learn more about how to help a drug addict family member, contact A Forever Recovery at (877) 459-9723 to speak with an experienced substance abuse counselor today.
+To learn more about how to help a drug addict family member, contact A Forever Recovery and speak with an experienced substance abuse counselor today.